jasminabihel/books-and-coffee/README.md

  ## **Wireframes** ##

- This is the intial idea for the web page.
+ This is the initial idea for the web page.

 ![Alt text](doc/img/bookclub-project-books-coffee.png)

 ## **Testing** ##

-The page was tested in following browsers: Edge, Chrome, Safari, Firefox.
+* The page was tested in following browsers: Edge, Chrome, Safari, Firefox.
+* The web page is responsive and works as expected in above mentioned browsers.
+* The web page is responsive for different viewpoints: desktop, laptop, tablet and mobile.

 ### *Code Validation* ####